 | Manufacturing | Robotics and inspection systems |

-Depth sensing helps solve real-world problems like navigation in complex environments, accurate object detection, and reducing human error in automated systems.
+Depth sensing helps solve real-world challenges such as navigation, object detection, and reducing human error in automated systems.

 Recent Updates – Trends and Developments (2025–2026)

-Over the past year, depth sensing technologies have seen rapid innovation, driven by advancements in artificial intelligence, semiconductor design, and edge computing.
+Depth sensing technologies have evolved rapidly due to advancements in artificial intelligence, semiconductor design, and edge computing.
+These developments are making systems more efficient and accessible.

 | Feature | Earlier Systems | Recent Developments (2025–2026) |